i164j9/OpenSourceCar/README.md

 I know this is an outrageous idea but I also think its a worth while idea/project.
 I am more than sure there are aspects of this I have not thought about yet and thats why I am publicizing this thought.

-If your genuinely intersted in devoting some time to help geth things going. create a pull request and lets have a conversation.
+If your genuinely intersted in devoting some time to help get things going. create a pull request and lets have a conversation.